 Are peels helpful for acne?

-Light peels containing salicylic acid can be very helpful for acne as the acid can help unclog the pores.
-It is also helpful for the hyperpigmentation which comes from acne.
+Light peels containing salicylic acid can be very helpful for acne as the acid helps unclog pores.
+It is also helpful for dark spots which can remain from acne.
+The Skinmedica Illuminize peel is a safe and effective peel that we use in our office for acne prone skin.

 Is Microdermabrasion helpful?